 For biosimilars to be approved by the FDA, manufacturers must show that patients taking biosimilars do not have any new or worsening side effects as compared to people taking the original biologics.

 As it does with all medication approvals, the FDA carefully reviews the data provided by manufacturers and takes several steps to ensure that all biosimilars meet standards for patient use.
 The FDA’s thorough evaluation makes sure that all biosimilar medications are as safe and effective as their original biologic and meet the FDA’s high standards for approval.
 This means you can expect the same safety and effectiveness from the biosimilar over the course of treatment as you would from the original product.

 In addition, the FDA closely regulates the manufacturing of biosimilars.
 The same quality manufacturing standards that apply to the original biologic also apply to the biosimilar.
 It must be manufactured in accordance with Current Good Manufacturing Practice requirements, which cover:

-- Controls for the manufacturing, processing, packaging, or holding of a drug product.
+- Controls for the manufacturing, processing, packaging, or holding of a medication.

 Interchangeable Biosimilar Medications

-An interchangeable biosimilar product may be substituted without the intervention of the health care professional who prescribed the reference product, much like how generic drugs are routinely substituted for brand name drugs.
+An interchangeable biosimilar product may be substituted for the original product without consulting the prescriber, much like how generic drugs are routinely substituted for brand name drugs.
 This is commonly called pharmacy-level substitution and is subject to state pharmacy laws.

-Biologics are among the fastest growing segments of the prescription product market.
-The FDA approval of additional biosimilar and interchangeable biosimilar medications may help stimulate competition.
-Patients will have more treatment options and potentially less expensive alternatives.
+Biologics are among the fastest growing, and most expensive, segments of the prescription medication market.
+The FDA approval of additional biosimilar and interchangeable biosimilar medications may help stimulate competition, which would give patients more treatment options and potentially less expensive alternatives.

 You can search the Purple Book database for information about biological products, including biosimilar and interchangeable biosimilar products, approved by the FDA.